Key Takeaways

 The Benefits of Cold Plunging

 Before we discuss the breathing approaches, let's briefly overview the effectiveness of cold plunging on its own.
-Research has revealed that the human body had been proved to respond in a variety of ways once it gets in contact with cold water.
+Research has revealed that the human body responds in a variety of ways once it gets in contact with cold water.

 Those responses are vasoconstriction (contraction of the blood vessels) and irregularity of the heart rate.
 These reactions can be useful in improving the circulation, decrease muscle pains, and at the same time increase the individuals' well-being.